 Build a sandbox volcano and learn some chemistry while you are at it!

 Why do you have to wear sunscreen?
-This fun experiment makes it easy to see how it protects us from the sun’s rays.
+This fun and cool science experiment makes it easy to see how it protects us from the sun’s rays.

 Have some little ones with lots of energy?
 This easy jumping experiment can be done just about anytime and anywhere outdoors.